-7. Do the Daily and Weekly Draws Roll Over?
+9. Do the Daily and Weekly jackpots Roll Over?

 The Daily and Weekly Draws do not roll over.Back to Top

-You have 30 days from the date of a draw to claim any prize you might be due.
+You must claim any prizes within 2 days of the winning draw.
 Don't forget to check the results regularly so you don't miss out on a nice payout!Back to Top

-If more than one player matches all six main numbers drawn in either a Daily or a Weekly Draw, then the prize is shared equally among the winning ticket holders.
-For example, if two people win the Weekly Draw jackpot of £1 million, they will each receive £500,000.Back to Top
+If more than one entrant matches all six main numbers drawn in either a Daily or a Weekly Draw, then the prize is shared equally among the winning ticket holders.
+For example, if two people win the Weekly Draw jackpot of £10,000, they will each receive £5,000.Back to Top

 If you live in the UK, any Free Lottery prize you win won't be taxed.
 If you scoop a Free Lottery windfall and you live outside the UK, you should contact a financial advisor in your jurisdiction who is familiar with international tax law so they can calculate what taxes may be applicable to you.Back to Top

 If you've lost your login details, you can reset your password by visiting the Forgotten Password page and typing your email address into the entry field.
 You'll then receive a message prompting you to visit the site and create a new password.Back to Top

 16. How Do I Change My Personal Details?

 Simply log in and visit the Account Settings page, then hit 'Edit' to change your email address, mobile number or anything else that might need updating.Back to Top